learn-crypto-trading/learn-crypto-trading.github.io/_pages/index.md

   {{ notice-text | markdownify }}
 </div>

-I'm beginning serious study of Technical Analysis with books that have come recommended by experienced traders:
+I began serious study of Technical Analysis with books that have come recommended by experienced traders:

 * John J.Murphy - Technical Analysis Of The Financial Markets.pdf
 * Bulkowski - Encyclopedia of Chart Patterns